-First, the success she had with the Total Wellbeing Diet was entirely her own.
+First, the success she had with the CSIRO Total Wellbeing Diet was entirely her own.
 No meal replacements, no giving up entire food groups and no unsustainable exercise plans.
 All she needed was a good plan and a way to keep herself accountable.

-The key was our online diary which Lyn quickly made a part of her daily habits.
+The key was the online diary which Lyn quickly made a part of her daily habits.
 In fact, she loved it so much she stayed on as a member after reaching her goal weight.